ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The required network design changes are modest and include all customer VM traffic no matter the destination, platform management traffic, direct link traffic, where applicable, and internet bound traffic.
 Traffic explicitly excluded includes VTEP traffic, storage traffic and vMotion traffic.

 NSX may be extended from the compute cluster to the edge services cluster or the use of BGP over an IPsec VPN may be used to enable connectivity between the edge and compute clusters.
-Where traffic flowing between the vCenter Server compute cluster and the edge services cluster is not in conflict with the IBM Cloud infrastructure  assigned subnets the use of a local VLAN and subnet is suitable as a transit link.
+Where traffic flowing between the vCenter Server compute cluster and the edge services cluster is not in conflict with the {{site.data.keyword.cloud_notm}} infrastructure  assigned subnets the use of a local VLAN and subnet is suitable as a transit link.

-BGP over IPsec VPN is the preferred method of connecting to a customer on-premises data center whether the connection traverses the internet or passes between the customer and IBM Cloud via one of the IBM Cloud infrastructure direct link offerings.
+BGP over IPsec VPN is the preferred method of connecting to a customer on-premises data center whether the connection traverses the internet or passes between the customer and {{site.data.keyword.cloud_notm}} via one of the {{site.data.keyword.cloud_notm}} infrastructure direct link offerings.

 #### Interface mapping for vSRX on VMware
 {: #vcsvsrx-planning-interface-map}

-The vSRX on the IBM Cloud vCenter Server platform has very specific connection requirements to enable and maintain the HA chassis cluster.
+The vSRX on the {{site.data.keyword.cloud_notm}} vCenter Server platform has very specific connection requirements to enable and maintain the HA chassis cluster.

 ![Figure 3 - vSRX HA chassis cluster on vCenter Server interconnections](../../images/vcsvsrx-vsrx-vcs-connections.svg){: caption="Figure 3. vSRX HA chassis cluster on vCenter Server interconnections" caption-side="bottom"}